Utah Administrative Code

 (a) the facility keeps a copy of the physician's diagnosis and orders for care;

 (b) the facility makes the hospice services part of the resident's service plan which shall explain who is responsible to meet the resident's needs; and

-(c) a facility may retain hospice patient residents who are not capable to exit the facility without assistance upon the following conditions:
+(c) a facility may retain hospice patient residents who are not capable of exiting the facility without assistance with the following conditions:

 (ii) the facility must train the assigned worker or individual to specifically assist in the emergency evacuation of the assigned hospice patient resident;

 (iii) the worker or individual must be physically capable of providing emergency evacuation assistance to the particular hospice patient resident; and